-If you are a parent or carer of a child or young person with additional needs and have not already joined the register why don’t you?
-It is simple and may benefit you and your family.
+If you are a parent or carer of a child or young person with additional needs, you can sign up to our Disability Children's Register.

 Local authorities have a duty to have a record or register of disabled children in their area under the Children Act 1989.
 Our disabled children and young person’s register is Rochdale’s way of doing this.